Remian-9080/Itihash-QA/README.md

 - [1] Stable Vicuna LLM Documentation
 - [2] Evaluation Metrics and Likert Scale
 - [3] Previous Work in RAG and QA Models

----

-> **Note**: Replace the image links with the actual URLs for the images you'd like to include.